 Geo Plus BIM Does Not Make GeoBIM - 04/07/2018

-The added value of integrating geomatics (Geo) with building information modelling (BIM) to solve contemporary multidisciplinary challenges of our urban environment is widely recognised.
+The added value of integrating geomatics (Geo) with building information modelling (BIM) to solve contemporary multidisciplinary challenges of our urban environment is widely recognised, writes Jantien Stoter.
 An architect (BIM) can take environmental information (Geo) into account while designing a building, and a municipality can then automatically check the design (BIM) against its environmental impact (Geo), such as whether it is below the maximum building height, the level of noise exposure for residents, and how much solar irradiation the building will receive.
 Building permission procedures will thus become both faster and more reliable.
 Furthermore, 3D city models will be more detailed and up to date; the design of a permitted construction or building is a source for the 3D city model, with added information such as building materials and energy-related attributes that can be used for the construction’s life-cycle management.
+But there are various challenges still to be overcome, as outlined here.

 It seems straightforward.
 Much research and many projects have shown how geodata has been successfully used in design and construction activities, how BIM data serves as source for geodata, and how BIM semantics (as defined for example in the IFC standard) map to geo semantics (as defined in, for example, CityGML).
 But in practice IFC models are not structured according to these mappings.
 In addition, the fundamental differences between BIM and Geo geometry models have hardly been investigated until now.
 With over a thousand IFC classes available, there are many different ways to model a specific situation, which makes it impossible to develop a uniform translation that works for any IFC model.
 How can we translate the thousands of constructional elements (modelled as volumes) that together define a house in a BIM model into a single, closed building object, defined with surfaces as required for geospatial analysis?